wp-plugins/yelp-widget-pro/readme.txt

 If you would like to theme the widget yourself you should disable the plugin's CSS output.
 To do that please visit the options page (Settings > Yelp Widget Pro) and check the appropriate option.

+= The plugin looks funny in my sidebar, what's the deal? =

+Some themes may have very small sidebars and CSS styles that conflict or alter the styles within Yelp Widget Pro.
+To correct any styling errors you can either disable the plugin's CSS all together or override the CSS selectors in use to make the widget appear how you'd like.
+CSS-related issues are not actively supported as there's too many variations between the thousands of WordPress themes available.

 == Screenshots ==

 1. A view of the Yelp Widget Pro Settings page displaying the metabox to enter in your Yelp API v2.0 Information